wright-group/WrightTools/docs/write_from_function.rst

 To get ``Data`` objects to behave as expected, they should be transformed to the natural axes of the data itself.
-Axes are algebraic combinations of variables (Linear combinations are guaranteed to be supported).
+Axes are algebraic combinations of variables (linear combinations are guaranteed to be supported).

 .. code-block:: python